Last updated: 22 February 2026 · Author:

 • Cover letter requesting endorsement/recommendation for the specific expatriate role

-• Proof of NGO/INGO registration and governance (as applicable)
+• Proof of NGO/INGO/PBO registration and governance documents (as applicable)

-• Staff listing (locals + expats): names, nationalities, titles, contacts
+• Staff list (locals + expats): names, nationalities, titles, contacts

-• Evidence of local recruitment attempts (advertisements/shortlisting notes) where applicable
+• Evidence of local recruitment attempts (adverts / shortlist notes) where relevant

 • CV + certified academic/professional certificates